 电池 diàn chí literally direct translate is “electric reservoir”.
 It actually means BATTERY

 电影 diàn yǐng literally direct translate is “electric shadow”.
 It actually means MOVIE

 Take a guess.
 What is 电视机 diàn shì jī ?

 Tips: 视 shì = view ; 机 jī = machine

 Your answer : _____________

-Mandarin is not as difficult as what you think.
-When you start learning Mandarin, you will notice that Mandarin is actually very similar to Malay in terms of pronunciation and sentence structure.
-Most people will agree that Malay is easier than English, which means Mandarin is easier than English.
+Learn Mandarin is not as difficult as what you think.
+When you start to learn Mandarin, you will notice that Mandarin is actually very similar to Malay in terms of pronunciation and sentence structure.
+Most people say Malay is easier than English, which means learn Mandarin is easier than English.

 If you want to learn Mandarin, you want to become friends with it, you don’t want to regard it as an unbeatable enemy!
 We won’t deny that Mandarin has unique challenges that are difficult to overcome, but try to look at Mandarin as being easy and exciting, rather than difficult or impossible.
 It’s a self-fulfilling prophecy.

 Now you should understand the overview of Mandarin language.
 Thank you for reading till end of this article, now we’d like to hear you speaking Mandarin and we have created “Speak Mandarin Challenge” for you.
 Click the button below to get started!